MicrosoftEdge/MicrosoftEdge-Documentation/dev-guide/CSS/transforms/README.md

 ![video](../../media/CSStransform_perspective.mp4,../../media/CSStransform_perspective.webm)

-> NOTE: The perspective property doesn't affect how the element is rendered; it simply enables a 3D-space for child elements.
+>note The perspective property doesn't affect how the element is rendered; it simply enables a 3D-space for child elements.
 This is the main difference between the `transform: perspective()` function and the `perspective` property.
 The first gives element depth while the later creates a 3D-space shared by all its transformed children.

 ### 3-D matrix